Fomeistaken/BAM/README.md

 # Further Reading <a name="further"></a>

-This project is inspired by [Khan Academy](https://www.khanacademy.org/), the greatly inspired me to make education free for everyone, everywhere.
+This project is inspired by [Khan Academy](https://www.khanacademy.org/), they greatly inspired me to make education free for everyone, everywhere.
 That's why I made this website.
 I also made it open source so that awesome people like you can check out the code, address issues and help me make the site better.

 ### Thanks for reading